sierrafromcalifornia/Film-Analysis-Project/README.md

 First, we'll tackle which type of films are worth focusing on and answer this by establishing which genres audiences favor most and which genres pull in the most return on investment (ROI).

 Second, since Microsoft doesn't know anything about creating movies - we'll hand over proven recommendations on who to hire with experience in a production's most pivotal roles.
 From directors to writers and more, we'll do a deep dive into the most revered among each role.
-We'll even give a little insight into some of the executives pulling the strings.
+We'll even give a little insight into some of the leading film studios behind the scenes.

 Whether Microsoft wants to collaborate with the storytellers, bring them on as advisors, or simply have a greater understanding of the competition - that short list of people will be revealed.